What is LENR Research? (LENR FAQs)

 Who discovered LENRs?

-(Source: New Energy Times) The research goes back all the way to the 1920s and 1930s, but it wasn't called either LENRs or "cold fusion" back then.
+The research goes back all the way to the 1910s and 1920s, but it wasn't called either LENRs or "cold fusion" back then.
+Steven B. Krivit's book Lost History tells this fascinating account of science history.
 It was rediscovered in the mid-1980s by electrochemists Stanley Pons, chairman of the Chemistry Department at the University of Utah, and Martin Fleischmann, a Fellow of the Royal Society.

-Pons and Fleischmann were aware of the controversial nature of the research, and they initially carried it out secretly, worried that its announcement would cause chaos in the scientific community.
-They were right.
+Pons and Fleischmann were aware of the controversial nature of the research, and they initially carried it out secretly, starting in 1984, worried that its announcement would cause chaos in the scientific community.
+They initially funded the research from their own pocket, but by 1988, reached their limit and they applied to the U.S. Department of Energy for a grant.

 The term "cold fusion" was not chosen or initially used by Pons or Fleischmann.
-The Pons and Fleischmann research was confused by the media in 1989 with earlier research in the field of muon-catalyzed fusion, which had been called cold fusion, and this term was then misapplied to the Pons-Fleischmann work.
+The news media confused the 1989 Pons and Fleischmann research with earlier research in the field of muon-catalyzed fusion, which had been called cold fusion, and this term was misapplied to the Pons-Fleischmann work.

 Did Fleischmann and Pons retract their claim of fusion?

-(Source: New Energy Times) Within a year, Fleischmann and Pons walked back their claim that their experiment showed evidence of fusion, but they did not retract their claim that their experiment revealed something new and inexplicable.
-They wrote the following in their 1990 paper:
+Within a year, Fleischmann and Pons walked back their claim that their experiment showed evidence of fusion, but they did not retract their claim that their experiment revealed something new, inexplicable, and that it was nuclear.

 By 1994, Fleischmann and Pons wrote in Il Nuovo Cimento that D-D fusion was unlikely to be the explanation: